SDCG69/SDCG-V10/content/handbook/or-cun.md

 ### 10. Experiment With Your Tongue

-I know that at the start of this pussy eating guide, I mentioned that there is no need to move/flick your tongue when going down on her.
+Earlier, this guide entioned that there is no need to move/flick your tongue when going down on her.

 This is TRUE for the most part…